Configure System Proxy (IP Switching)¶

 profile.nameserver = "114.114.114.114"

-Configuration for the proxy server’s IP and port number.
+Configure the proxy server’s IP address and port:

 profile.port = proxy_server_port

-If your proxy server requires login authentication, you can provide it through the following parameters.
+If your proxy server requires authentication, provide credentials via these fields.
 This depends on your proxy provider.
+For Shadowsocks, the login field specifies the encryption method.

-Used to block UDP traffic in the system.
-Why block UDP traffic?
-Because most public proxy services today do not support proxying UDP traffic within the system.
-Of course, some SOCKS5 servers support proxying UDP, such as our self-built solution.
-So disabling system UDP traffic is a good choice.
-This option is off by default.
+Enable this option to block all UDP traffic on the system.
+Why block UDP?
+Most public proxy services do not support UDP forwarding.
+However, some SOCKS5 servers (such as our self-hosted solutions) and Shadowsocks typically do support UDP.
+Disabling UDP traffic is often a safe choice.
+This option is disabled (False) by default.

 profile.drop_udp = False